Romsey's Claim To Fame

 Famous people to do with Romsey past and present

-The Queen (Princess Elizabeth) married Philip Mountbatten, on Nov.
+Queen Elizabeth 2nd (Princess Elizabeth) married Philip Mountbatten, on Nov.
 20, 1947.
 Her husband became Prince Philip, Duke of Edinburgh.
 Part of the honeymoon was at Broadlands, in Romsey.
 The Queen and Prince Philip have visited Romsey many times since, including the Charter celebrations in 1957 and 2007.

 Prince Charles and Princess Diana

 After their marriage the royal couple came to Broadlands,

 in Romsey for the start of their honeymoon in July 1981.

 Prince Charles became King Charles on September 8th 2022

 Sir William Petty

 Sir William Petty FRS (26 May 1623 – 16 December 1687) was an English economist, scientist and philosopher.
 He was born in Church St. Romsey.
 He first became prominent serving Oliver Cromwell and Commonwealth in Ireland.
 He developed efficient methods to survey the land that was to be confiscated and given to Cromwell's soldiers.
 He also managed to remain prominent under King Charles II and King James II, as did many others who had served Cromwell.
 He was Member of the Parliament of England briefly and was also a scientist, inventor, and entrepreneur, and was a charter member of the Royal Society.
 It is for his theories on economics and his methods of political arithmetic that he is best remembered, however, and to him is attributed the philosophy of 'laissez-faire' in relation to government activity.
 He was knighted in 1661.
 He was the great-grandfather of Prime Minister William Petty Fitzmaurice, 2nd Earl of Shelburne and 1st Marquess of Lansdowne.